La Rappresentante di Lista

-La Rappresentante di Lista (Italian: "the list representative"), also known by the acronym LRDL, is an Italian pop rock duo formed in 2011 and consisting of Veronica Lucchesi and Dario Mangiaracina.
+La Rappresentante di Lista (the List Representative), also known by the acronym LRDL, is an Italian pop rock duo formed in 2011 and consisting of Veronica Lucchesi and Dario Mangiaracina.

 History

 La Rappresentante di Lista was formed in the Sicilian city of Valledolmo by Veronica Lucchesi (born 17 October 1987, Pisa) and Dario Mangiaracina (born 21 March 1985, Palermo).
 They debuted in 2014 with the album (per la) Via di casa, released on the Garrincha Dischi label.
 This was followed in 2015 by Bu Bu Sad, on the same label.

 In 2017, the band signed with Woodworm and released their third studio album, Go Go Diva, on 14 November 2018.
 It included the single "Questo corpo", which received praise from critics and was also part of the soundtrack of Paolo Sorrentino's TV series The New Pope.

 La Rappresentante di Lista participated in the 2021 Sanremo Music Festival with the song "Amare", co-written and produced by Dardust.
 They finished in 11th position.
 On the third night, they performed with Donatella Rettore to cover her hit "Splendido splendente".

 Their fourth album, My Mamma, was released on 5 March 2021 and included their Sanremo entry "Amare".

 The duo again took part in the Sanremo Music Festival in 2022, with "Ciao ciao", finishing in seventh position.
 On the fourth night, they performed a cover of "Be My Baby" by the Ronettes, with Cosmo, Margherita Vicario and Ginevra.
 Following their Sanremo entry, they re-released My Mamma on 11 February 2022, with two bonus tracks—"Ciao ciao" and "Be My Baby (Ft.
 Cosmo, Ginevra, and Margherita Vicario)".

 "Ciao ciao" was later featured in season 2, episode 6 of HBO's black comedy drama The White Lotus.

 The duo also released a novel, entitled Maimamma, on 28 October 2021.